HenrikJoreteg/human-javascript/ch01 - introduction.md

 ## Misconceptions, FUD and engineering

 We need to stop dumbing down the concept of "frontend" code.
 It's getting better, but many self-described "real" developers still think browser code is sissy stuff.
-In their minds, the client is easy and it’s what the designer-y, non-developer folks do.
+In their minds, the client is easy and it's what the designer-y, non-developer folks do.
 That's ridiculous.

 We're not talking about rendering some HTML on the server and sprinkling on a few lines of jQuery.
-We’re talking about *engineering* a UI here.
+We're talking about *engineering* a UI here.

-Unfortunately because of that conception, many of the people who are being asked to build these kinds of apps don’t have a heavy engineering background and approach the task much like they would any other client code: write some jQuery.
+Unfortunately because of that conception, many of the people who are being asked to build these kinds of apps don't have a heavy engineering background and approach the task much like they would any other client code: write some jQuery.

 But, jQuery is not an application framework.
 It's an abstraction layer and toolkit for working with the DOM.
-I’m not dogging on jQuery at all, in fact, I think it's a great toolkit for DOM manipuation.
+I'm not dogging on jQuery at all, in fact, I think it's a great toolkit for DOM manipuation.
 I use it and am quite happy with it in many HTML5 apps.
 The point is simply that jQuery is a toolkit, not an application framework.

 But inevitably a "frontend" person is asked to build an immersive, complex client app and soon you end up with a 3000 line js file called "app.js" that does *everything.* Also, now no one else knows how any of it works, or how it's structured.
 No one wins.